F450 surplus auction ambulance as equipment truck and tow vehicle???

 I'm on a rural volunteer fire department and as a result, close to the EMS side of things, but have more experience/knowledge on the fire side.
 In my ~12 years, both fire/ems have gone through a lot of trucks.

 Unless used frequently for transports, they often have high idle hours and low miles, or low in both, meaning they spent most of their lives just sitting.
 Neither mileage or hours are a good indicator of condition.
-Sitting is worse that driving after a certain age.
+Sitting is worse than driving after a certain age.
 Ambulances ESPECIALLY have an incredible amount of additional custom electronics, that can lead to hard to track down power draws and problems down the road as they age.
 As Reach said, they are HEAVY which cuts down on hauling and towing ability.

 Unless bought new, and look up the title history to see, small departments themselves buy these trucks at government auctions from OTHER departments getting rid of them.
 What that means is you can either look at gov auctions yourself to eliminate a possible middleman, or know the other department is getting rid of the truck for a reason.
 Usually age, but sometimes condition.